labd/terraform-provider-commercetools/docs/resources/tax_category_rate.md

 ### Optional

 - `amount` (Number) Number Percentage in the range of [0..1].
 The sum of the amounts of all subRates, if there are any
+- `key` (String) User-specific unique identifier for the tax category rate
 - `state` (String) The state in the country
 - `sub_rate` (Block List) For countries (for example the US) where the total tax is a combination of multiple taxes (for example state and local taxes) (see [below for nested schema](#nestedblock--sub_rate))